tiglabs/containerdns/README.md

 ```
     Help ContainerDNS (DNS) services improve throughput performace with DPDK technology.
     The next generation of DNS(called KDNS) has been completed, and the performance reaches 1000W QPS.
-    Of course, the source code will be open soon, please look forward to it.It has been running on line for more than 1 months.
+    Of course, the source code has be opened.https://github.com/tiglabs/containerdns-c
 ```